bahamondev/tkl/README.md

 **TODO list:**

- * Make the right `Ctrl` great again.
-I'm thinking on how to remap that key to make it useful.
  * Automate a build to get an .exe (and add a Makefile).
  * Automate the installation.
  * Customize the build result.
 The user should select which features are needed.